I have lots of experience with DIY plumbing and am here to share my tips and step-by-step pictorial guides with you.

 In a word, vibration.
-In older homes that have replaced the under sink plumbing with PVC style pipes the vibration of the garbage disposal can cause the joins to work free and leak.
+In older homes that have replaced the under-sink plumbing with PVC-style pipes, the vibration of the garbage disposal can cause the joints to work free and leak.
 It is actually a very common problem that has brought with it some unnecessary and pretty high plumbing bills.
-There is no such thing as a "cheap plumber" unless it's you.
+There is no such thing as a "cheap plumber"—unless it's you.

 That Tiny Disposal Leak Became a Big Problem

 When reaching under the sink for the dishwasher soap, you notice a puddle of water and a musky smell.
 When you look closer, you see mold, mildew, and a very wet cabinet floor.